mkoelle/com.mkoelle.lenders-library/README.md

 ### Future Stories

-- Donation system for maintenance and replacment of damaged items.
+- Donation system for maintenance and replacement of damaged items.

 ## Reading